-- Biology, Natural Sciences, Psychology, Education, Business and Fine Arts; - Nursing (RN), Certified Nurse Assistant, Medical Assisting and Coding; • Fisheries and Maritime Technology, Welding, Corrections, General Business - and General Education Degrees.
+- Biology, Natural Sciences, Psychology, Education, Business and Fine Arts; - Nursing (RN), Certified Nurse Assistant, Medical Assisting and Coding; - Fisheries and Maritime Technology, Welding, Corrections, General Business

 A number of other four-year degree programs are available via distance delivery through other University of Alaska campuses.
-KBC is nationally recognized for its many art and cultural programs including the Kachemak Bay Writers' Conference and "Semester-By-The-Bay", a marine science field studies program.
+KBC is recognized for its Semester-By-The-Bay, a marine science field studies program, and its Marine Technology Program that provides the academic grounding and practical skills essential for success in marine support industries.